Gas Permeable Contact Lenses

-Rigid Gas Permeable Contact Lenses (RGP) have been available in the United States since 1978, and they are a good option for patients with more complex or difficult prescriptions or those who require really precise vision.
+Gas Permeable Contact Lenses (GP) have been available in the United States since 1978, and they are a good option for patients with more complex or difficult prescriptions or those who require really precise vision.

-These special polymer formulations make the materials very permeable to oxygen and also have surfaces which are less adherent to mucous and protein from the tear film.
-Because they are so permeable to oxygen, they tend to be quite healthy for the cornea.
-In fact, they generally allow more oxygen to pass through than even soft contacts.
-All rigid gas permeable lenses offer longer lens life and a flexible wearing schedule.
-Although they have been around longer than soft lenses, the technology that made these improvements possible is new.
+These special polymer formulations make the materials very permeable to oxygen, and the surfaces of these lenses are evolved to be less attractive to mucous and protein coating from the tear film.
+In fact, they generally allow more oxygen to pass through than most soft contacts.
+All gas permeable contact lenses offer longer lens life and a flexible wearing schedule.

-The adjustment period is the main disadvantage of these lenses.
-Some can adjust to them within a week.
-For others, it could take up to a month.
-Another disadvantage is the size of a rigid gas permeable lens compared to a soft lens.
-RGP lenses are much smaller and are designed to move on the eye when you blink.
-This increases the risk of dust particles or other debris getting underneath the lens and causing discomfort or possible abrasions to the cornea.
-Their smaller size can also make it more difficult to wear them during activities such as sports, since they can easily be dislodged from their position.
+One disadvantage is the size of a gas permeable contact lens compared to a soft lens.
+Most GP lenses are much smaller and are designed to move on the eye with each blink.
+This increases the risk of dust particles or other debris getting underneath the lens and causing discomfort or possible abrasions to the cornea, although this is less of a problem with modern designs.
+Their smaller size can also make them more prone to loss during vigorous activities such as sports, since they can be dislodged from their position.
+Because GP lenses must be custom fitted and are replaced infrequently, there is often little if any advantage to purchasing replacement lenses from sources other than the doctor or contact lens specialist who fitted them.

-RGP contact lenses are great alternatives for people who have tried soft contact lenses but are not satisfied with their results.
-RGP lenses are less popular than soft lenses, but they do provide sharper vision for people with astigmatism, nearsightedness, or farsightedness.
+GP contact lenses are great alternatives for people who have tried soft contact lenses but are not satisfied with their results.
+GP lenses are less popular than soft lenses, but they provide sharper vision for people with astigmatism, nearsightedness, farsightedness and presbyopia.
 Good candidates for RGP lenses include people who:

 - Can tolerate the adjustment period